Demoted tenancies

 Your tenancy is demoted for 12 months.

-After this you get your previous tenancy back, unless the landlord has given you a notice to leave.
-If this happens, the demotion will last another 6 months.
+After this you get your previous tenancy back, unless your landlord gives you a notice to leave.

 Eviction from a demoted tenancy

-You can be evicted from a demoted tenancy much more easily.
+You can easily be evicted from a demoted tenancy.

 Make sure you avoid antisocial behaviour and pay your rent.